obsn1000/APPLEPAYER/APPLE_PAY_SETUP.md

 ## Next Steps

-1. **Deploy your application** to `reapwareapi.cc`
+1. **Deploy your application** to `applepayer.vercel.app`
-2. **Ensure HTTPS** is properly configured
+2. **Ensure HTTPS** is properly configured (Vercel provides this automatically)
 3. **Test the domain verification** URL
 4. **Test Apple Pay** transactions

 ## Important Notes

-- Domain in association file: `reapwareapi.cc`
+- Domain in association file: `applepayer.vercel.app`
-- Make sure your application is deployed to this exact domain
+- Application is deployed to Vercel at this domain
-- HTTPS is required for Apple Pay
+- HTTPS is automatically provided by Vercel
 - The `.well-known` directory must be accessible via web server

 ## Files Summary